-Suzhou, famous for the elegant landscaped gardens, is a popular tourist destination in China.
+Suzhou, famous for its elegant landscaped gardens, is a popular tourist destination in China.
 The landscape gardens show a unique Chinese architectural style.
 Besides, there are several water towns near Suzhou.
-The tranquil village, bridge, river and people get along harmoniously with each other.
-Here, visitors may feel that time stops.
+The tranquil village, bridge, river, and people get along harmoniously with each other.
+Here, visitors may feel that time has stopped.

 Lingering Garden is one of Suzhou's four most famous gardens.
 The garden used to be the private residence of a very rich merchant.
-It is so huge and so beautiful and extravagant.
-In this garden, there are full of people wearing Tang Dynasty style clothing and playing a musical instrument, such as Pipa and Sanxian.
+It is quite huge, beautiful and extravagant.
+The garden is full of people wearing Tang Dynasty style clothing and playing a musical instrument, such as Pipa and Sanxian.
 They do that simply for the enjoyment of visitors.
 It really made the garden come alive.
 The cool thing about these Suzhou gardens is that they are designed so that visitors can only see what the creators intended them to see at any given moment.
-As soon as you turn a corner a whole new scene opens up and visitors are rewarded with scenes more splendid than the one they were just in.
-The Lingering Garden was filled with small hills, rockeries, caves, paths, pavilions and much more.
+As soon as you turn a corner, a whole new scene opens up and visitors are rewarded with scenes more splendid than the one they were just in.
+The Lingering Garden was filled with small hills, rockeries, caves, paths, pavilions, and much more.
 How wonderful it is!

 Humble Administrator's Garden:

-Also known as the Beijing-Hangzhou Grand Canal, is the longest ancient canal in the world.
+Also known as the Beijing-Hangzhou Grand Canal, it is the longest ancient canal in the world.
 It was first built in the Sui Dynasty.
-The Grand Canal communicates the north and the south in ancient times.
-It plays an important role in increasing the economic, politic, and cultural communication between the north and the south.
+The Grand Canal communicates the North and the South in ancient times.
+It plays an important role in increasing the economic, political and cultural communication between the North and the South.
 It is an architectural wonder in the world!

 Another good example is Tongli Water Town, which is quiet and peaceful.
 No cars are allowed into the Tongli village.
-The village is filled with elderly people and they are quick to smile at visitors.
+The village is filled with elderly people, and they always smile at visitors.
 Sitting next to a canal with your feet in the water, or sitting in a teahouse watching the gondolas pass by is a cozy thing!
-Tongli has several gardens also and when the tourists leave they are deserted and very magical.
+Tongli has several gardens, and when the tourists leave, they are amazed by the magic.
 In such a quiet water town, visitors may fully experience the harmony with nature.

 In Suzhou, there is much more surprise waiting for you and many things to do.
 It is really a nice place to experience the wonderful landscape and culture of China!